-This opinion is furnished in connection with the registration on Form S-3 (the "Registration Statement") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), of the resale of up to 343,077 shares (the "Shares") of common stock, par value \$.01 per share ("Common Stock"), of Boston Properties, Inc. (the "Company") by the holder thereof.
+This opinion is furnished in connection with the registration on Form S-3 (the "Registration Statement") pursuant to the Securities Act of 1933, as amended (the "Securities Act"), of the resale of up to 2,170,864 shares (the "Shares") of common stock, par value \$.01 per share ("Common Stock"), of Boston Properties, Inc. (the "Company") by the holders thereof, if and to the extent that the Company elects to issue such shares to such holders to acquire common units of limited partnership interests ("Common Units") in Boston Properties Limited Partnership, a Delaware limited partnership (the "Operating Partnership"), which such holders may receive on conversion of their Series One Preferred Units in the Operating Partnership.